giliadlaurent/Busbooking/README.md

 3. Find a file named busbooking.sql
 4. Go to phpmyadmin and create a database named busbooking
-5. Import the file we named above busbooking.sql to create all the required tables for our system
+5. Import the file we named above busbooking.sql to create all the required tables for our system 6 .hook and resource rar files should exctraced within a root of your project
-6. After successfull import you can now use the system
+7. After successfull import you can now use the system

 ## LOGIN DETAILS